OpenAstronomy/Workshop-Lessons/README.md

-# 2016-01-11 Sheffield OpenAstronomy Workshop
+# OpenAstronomy Workshop Lessons

-This repository contains the notebooks for this workshop.
+This repository contains the latest versions of the material taught at OpenAstronomy workshops.
+It covers an introduction to Python before moving onto Astropy and SunPy related topics.

+The Python lessons are adapted from the excellent Software Carpentry material.